uxlfoundation/oneAPI-spec/source/elements/oneART/source/embree-spec.rst

 Sharing buffers can significantly reduce the memory required by the application, thus we recommend using this feature.
-When enabling the ``RTC_SCENE_COMPACT`` scene flag, the spatial index structures index into the vertex buffer, resulting in even higher memory savings.
+When enabling the ``RTC_SCENE_FLAG_COMPACT`` scene flag, the spatial index structures index into the vertex buffer, resulting in even higher memory savings.

 EXIT STATUS
 ^^^^^^^^^^^